 When the Higher Education Act was last reauthorized as the Higher Education Opportunity Act, a new provision was included that required institutions of higher education participating in Title IV programs to be able to document compliance with laws in all states where they offer distance or correspondence education.
 The provision is included in the U.S. Department of Education’s (ED) Program Integrity rules [PDF], 34 C.F.R. § 600.9(c), published in 2010.
-Although ED has not implemented this provision, its inclusion called attention to states’ processes requiring universities to seek approval for educational activities being conducted or received outside of the home state.
+This provision called attention to states’ processes requiring universities to seek approval for educational activities being conducted or received outside of the home state.

 State Authorization for Clinical Practicum Placements (Quick Reference)

 ASHA’s quick reference resource [PDF] outlines whether authorization may be required for clinical practicum placement outside of the home state of the university.
 This resource is meant to assist those responsible for coordinating students’ clinical practicum placements in identifying when the university may need to take additional steps to secure required authorizations.
 Specific questions regarding the application and verification should be directed to the contact listed for each state.